 Color of Woman is an invitation to curate your own consciousness and invite others to join you.
 We ask, what are you here to cause and create?
 If you feel called to journey on a quest towards revealing your soul work in the world...consider joining us for this year's Color of Woman.
 Learn about the curriculum here.

-We believe we are one of the largest and well-established art movements on the planet.
+We are one of the largest and well-established art movements on the planet.
 We have both a virtual and physical location for our Musea Museum and Classroom.

 The reach of our work is far beyond our knowing and we believe will be carried into the millennia with teachers, both present and future.
-They will bring Intentional Creativity into their homes, schools, wellness and mental health centers, prison systems, and online.
-Our methodology can be used any place awakening consciousness through creativity is possible to uplift others and bring healing to our planet.
+They will bring Intentional Creativity® into their homes, schools, wellness, and mental health centers, prison systems, and online.
+Our methodology can be used in any place awakening consciousness through creativity is possible to uplift others and bring healing to our planet.

 ‘Centaur Becoming’ painted by Sue Hoya Sellars